 Representation of a Georgia Criminal Defense Attorney

 With such harsh penalties for theft by taking crimes, you need an experienced criminal defense attorney on your side.
 There are several defense options that may be available for your case.
-The attorneys at Tyler Moore Law will consult with you and determine the best course of action for your case.
+The attorneys at Lankford & Moore Law will consult with you and determine the best course of action for your case.
 Contact them today to schedule a consultation.